Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He didn’t like it.
 Patrick Knight didn’t like it either.
 But the Mission demanded it, so that was that.

-“Hell yes, it’s a success.”
+"Hell yes, it’s a success."

 Ted Bartlett’s career was one of those turning gears.
 The crown and maple leaf on his shoulder boards suited him, but Tremblay knew damn well that they felt pretty heavy those first few days after receiving them.
 Making General Officer was a big step, one that was going to rob Bartlett of the luxury of irreverence that he’d been enjoying for years now.

-“And it’ll find new planets.”
+"And it’ll find new planets."

-“The *Misfit* exploration team provided the missing link.
-We got so hyperfocused on building the whole damn probe out of our own technology that we forgot the possibility that the ET archives might contain astrosurvey data we could use.”
+"The *Misfit* exploration team provided the missing link.
+We got so hyperfocused on building the whole damn probe out of our own technology that we forgot the possibility that the ET archives might contain astrosurvey data we could use."
 Bartlett gave him an embarrassed half-smile.
-“Dumb, in retrospect.”
+"Dumb, in retrospect."

-“The ground survey, the construction…?”
+"The ground survey, the construction…?"

-“All solid.
+"All solid.
 We stress-tested the crap out of it on New Enewetak.
 That thing could build a decent beachhead on the shores of Hell.
-We’ll keep iterating of course, but right now it looks like the only obstacle is figuring out who gets first dibs.”
+We’ll keep iterating of course, but right now it looks like the only obstacle is figuring out who gets first dibs."

 Tremblay snorted.
-“Yeah.
-Glad I don’t have to handle *that* negotiation, eh?”
+"Yeah.
+Glad I don’t have to handle *that* negotiation, eh?"

 Bartlett laughed, and closed the Coltainer file.
-“So that’s the latest from Erebor,” he said.
-“Nadeau says we’re ready to reassign most of the project’s staff.
-Any preference?”
+"So that’s the latest from Erebor," he said.
+"Nadeau says we’re ready to reassign most of the project’s staff.
+Any preference?"

-“First and foremost,” Tremblay said, “I want to retrieve one of those Abrogators from...what did they call it?
+"First and foremost," Tremblay said, "I want to retrieve one of those Abrogators from...what did they call it?
 Akyawentuo.
-If we can identify and penetrate the Hierarchy lab on that planet, so much the better.”
+If we can identify and penetrate the Hierarchy lab on that planet, so much the better."

-“We have to be prepared for that thing to have the same kind of demolition contingency as San Diego…” Bartlett pointed out.
+"We have to be prepared for that thing to have the same kind of demolition contingency as San Diego…" Bartlett pointed out.

-“And there’s our project.
-I want you to figure out how we can stop that from happening again.”
+"And there’s our project.
+I want you to figure out how we can stop that from happening again."

-“Long-range ERB suppression? ...I don’t see why that shouldn’t be, uh, plausible…” Bartlett mused.
-“Heck, and the tactical possibilities - ”
+"Long-range ERB suppression? ...I don’t see why that shouldn’t be, uh, plausible…" Bartlett mused.
+"Heck, and the tactical possibilities - "

-“Make sure it’s possible, run up a proposal and I’ll rubber-stamp the damn thing no questions asked,” Tremblay promised him.
-“Because I’ll feel a lot happier about sending good men to hit Hierarchy operations when I know it won’t be a suicide mission.”
+"Make sure it’s possible, run up a proposal and I’ll rubber-stamp the damn thing no questions asked," Tremblay promised him.
+"Because I’ll feel a lot happier about sending good men to hit Hierarchy operations when I know it won’t be a suicide mission."

 Bartlett nodded emphatically.
-“Yeah.
-I’ll make that priority one for Erebor.”
+"Yeah.
+I’ll make that priority one for Erebor."

-“Good,” Tremblay nodded, and sat back with a pleased feeling in his belly.
-“Meanwhile, I’ll let the GRA know about the Coltainers.”
+"Good," Tremblay nodded, and sat back with a pleased feeling in his belly.
+"Meanwhile, I’ll let the GRA know about the Coltainers."
 He unlocked his desktop and began drafting a letter.

-“It’s about time we got our eggs into some more baskets...”
+"It’s about time we got our eggs into some more baskets..."

 ___